 Elasticsearch uses the so-called watermarks to allocate shards on nodes.
 These thresholds help the allocator determine whether it is time to move some of the shards onto other nodes in the cluster.
 Three scenarios are possible depending on disk space used:

-• low — if some node has exceeded the low watermark, no new shards can be allocated onto it.
-The cluster.routing.allocation.disk.watermark.low parameter sets the value of the low watermark (the default one is 85%).
-This parameter does not affect the primary shards of newly created indices (meaning that they will be allocated, while their copies will not);
+parameter sets the value of the low watermark (the default one is 85%).
+This parameter does not affect the primary shards of newly created indices (meaning that they will be allocated, while their copies will not); - high — if some node has exceeded the high watermark, Elasticserach attempts to relocate shards away from this node.
+The

-• flood_stage — if some node has exceeded this threshold, Elasticsearch enforces a read_only_allow_delete block for every index with shards on the node in question.
-You can configure the flood_stage watermark using the cluster.routing.allocation.disk.watermark.flood_stage parameter (the default value is 95%).
+block for every index with shards on the node in question.
+You can configure theflood_stage

-The flood_stage option can be troublesome given that the read_only_allow_delete block only allows deleting the index (deleting documents from the index is prohibited).
+option can be troublesome given that the read_only_allow_delete block only allows deleting the index (deleting documents from the index is prohibited).

-Usually, indices are evenly distributed among the nodes, and read_only_allow_delete blocks are quite rare.
-This kind of scenario is possible if you use a regular index template with number_of_shards = 1, while the index turns out to be huge (e.g., some massive Java trace is being logged).
+= 1, while the index turns out to be huge (e.g., some massive Java trace is being logged).
 In this case, if this shard exceeds the high watermark, Elasticsearch will try to relocate it to another node, but the poor shard will not stay there for long either.

-To avoid this, you have to set up a template with the reasonable number_of_shards for such indices to distribute these shards between the nodes evenly.
-This number_of_replicas is another parameter to keep in mind.
-If you only have a single-node cluster, set this parameter to 0; otherwise, the Elasticsearch status will not be shown in green due to unassigned_shards.
+is another parameter to keep in mind.
+If you only have a single-node cluster, set this parameter to 0; otherwise, the Elasticsearch status will not be shown in green due to unassigned_shards

-You can edit index settings or create templates using curl requests to the Elasticsearch API (see below) or via a dedicated Cerebro UI
+You can edit index settings or create templates using curl requests to the Elasticsearch API (see below) or via a dedicated Cerebro UI.

 You should take into account the watermark parameters when configuring monitoring of the host where the Elasticsearch node is running.
 Note that you can also use absolute byte values for watermarks instead of percentage ones.
 This comes in handy in the case of large disks.
 Note that byte values refer to free disk space.
 It is counter-intuitive, but the byte value for the low watermark must be higher than that of the high watermark, i.e. low > high > flood stage.